poaboagye/ISR/README.md

 ## How To Apply Iterative Subspace Rectification (ISR) on Three Concept Subspaces

+* Use the Word Lists in the ```Bespoke_Word_Lists``` directory to Reproduce the ISR results in Table 3 of the Paper.
+To debias Gendered Terms (M/F)  and Science/Art subspace, you should run the following:

 ```py

 python ISR_ThreeConcepts.py --iterations 5 --embedType "glove"  \